 I choked back my exasperation once again.
 “You must be careful in what you say, mother.
-Never say anything against the Nazi organization.”
+Those words could get you into trouble.”

 Mother gave me her sour look.
-“Let’s go, Katie.”
+“Let’s go, Kathe.”

 We continued up the flower lined brick walkway to the front gate.
 A black wrought iron fence paralleled the street.
-The fence was high and kept my Grandfathers’ German shepard from escaping from the spacious front yard.
+The fence was high and kept my Grandfathers’ German Shepards from escaping from the spacious front yard.
 We opened the creaky gate and exited to the street.
 The gate clanged shut.
-We headed down the residential street and waited for the electric street tram.
+We headed down the residential street and waited for the tram.

-There were several people at the tram stop, including Frantz, a man with physical deformities and mental impediments.
+There were several people at the tram stop, including Franz, a man with peculiar mental impediments.
 He was sitting on a bench, rocking back and forth, humming.
 I would see him at the tram stop every morning at this time.
 He would call out my name and repeat it over and over.
 I gave him some coins from my pocket book and smiled at him.

 “Hello, Frantz.
 How are you today?”

 He put the coins in his pocket and continued to rock.
-“I am good, Katherina.
+“I am good, Kathe.
 I am good.”

 Mother always glared at me when I gave him money.
 She did not believe in giving handouts.